How to speed up home internet without paying your ISP for faster service

 TP-Link AV1000 Powerline Kit fast facts

 We’ve tested several different models and the TP-Link AV1000 Powerline Ethernet Adapter Kit is the best option we’ve come across.
 It’s also a best-selling powerline adapter on Amazon.
-Everyone knows how reliable the TP-Link brand is, so you know you’re getting incredible bang for your buck.
+Everyone knows how reliable the TP-Link brand is, so you know you’re getting some serious bang for your buck.

 Here are some more key takeaways: